 Experts agree that a few major precautions, like washing hands frequently, are critical to keeping nasty germs from making children ill while traveling.
-But beyond those, how careful you are about germs on the road may depend on how careful you are about germs at home.
+But beyond those, how careful you are about germs on the road depends on how careful you are about germs at home.

-Here are some strategies for keeping illness at bay when traveling with healthy children.
-If you are planning to travel with a newborn infant or a child with a compromised immune system, you should talk to your child's doctor about special precautions.
+Here are some strategies you can use to help keep illness at bay when traveling with healthy children.
+If you are planning to travel with a newborn infant or a child with a compromised immune system, talk to your child's doctor first about special precautions.

 Top 3 Tips for Keeping Kids Well During Travel

 Are children more vulnerable to illness when traveling?
-Yes, Conway says, and for two main reasons: "They are not particularly good at keeping things out of their mouths and not as careful with hand hygiene."
+Experts point to two main reasons the answer is yes: Most children are not particularly good about keeping things out of their mouths, nor are they particularly careful with hand hygiene.

-Children's immune systems are also less developed than those of adults.
-This makes them more vulnerable to illness, Kourtis says.
+In addition, children's immune systems are less developed than those of adults, and this makes them more vulnerable to illness.